duneroadrunner/scpptool/README.md

 (For those developing on Windows, the easiest route may be to build the tool in a WSL Ubuntu distro, and then invoke the tool from windows using the `wsl -e` command.)

+(Note that the scpptool executable uses a clang include directory located in the relative path '../lib/clang/15.0.6' created by the build script.
+So copying or moving the scpptool executable would also require copying or moving that include directory so that the relative path remains the same.)

 ### How to Use:

 The usage syntax is as follows: